yewstack/yew/website/src/pages/tutorial.md

 ## Components

-Components are the building blocks of Yew application.
+Components are the building blocks of Yew applications.
 By combining components, which can be made of other components, we build our application.
-By structuring our components for re-usability and keeping them generic, we'll be able to use them in multiple parts of our application without having to duplicate code or logic.
+By structuring our components for re-usability and keeping them generic, we will be able to use them in multiple parts of our application without having to duplicate code or logic.

 In fact, the `app` function we have been using so far is a component, called `App`.
 It is a "function component".